 Resources and Assistance

 Need Assistance Delivering Your Food or Essential Items?

 - The Professional Community Volunteer Hotline is available for discreet emotional support from 2:00–10:00 PM daily at (408) 755-5144.
 Help is available in both English and Hebrew.

-- "12 Ways to Reduce Stress and Anxiety," an interactive self-care webinar co-created by IsraAID, Israel's leading humanitarian aid organization, is being offered at multiple dates/times from April 14–May 14.
+- "12 Ways to Reduce Stress and Anxiety," an interactive self-care webinar co-created by IsraAID, Israel's leading humanitarian aid organization, is being offered on June 30.
 This free 45-minute experiential self-care/mental health online session provides practical strategies and resources to improve your emotional well-being.
 Please note that times listed are Eastern Daylight Time (EDT).
 Register here.

 Financial & Housing Help

 - If you are at risk of losing your housing or missing an upcoming rent payment, please contact the Homelessness Prevention System to request assistance.
 The Santa Clara County Homelessness Prevention System provides temporary financial assistance (e.g., rent, deposit, or utility payments) and supportive services to low-income families or individuals who are at risk of losing their housing and becoming homeless.
 You can contact the Homelessness Prevention System by calling (408) 926-8885 or emailing [email protected].
 You can also contact any of the participating agencies directly (see the list on page two of the flyer at the link here.)